By Paul Bolger

 What is your experience of interdisciplinary work within research institutes?
 Are they important enablers for this work, or have you found that institutes fail to “walk the talk” when it comes to interdisciplinarity?

 To find out more:

-Biography: Paul Bolger PhD is manager of the Environmental Research Institute at University College Cork, Ireland.
-He has worked across academia, industry and government for over 20 years developing long term research solutions for global sustainability challenges.
-He is a 2019 Fulbright-EPA (Environmental Protection Agency) Scholar, as part of which he examined how interdisciplinary research is being facilitated at sustainability research institutes at Arizona State University, Cornell University, Colombia University and Duke University to achieve more robust research outcomes.
+Biography: Paul Bolger PhD is Manager of the Environmental Research Institute at University College Cork (UCC) in Ireland.
+He has worked across academia, industry and government for over 25 years developing long term research solutions for global sustainability challenges.
+His research focuses on climate change and the circular economy, and he teaches a module on Leadership for Sustainability at UCC.
+He is a US-Ireland Fulbright Scholar.